-Use this revision and proofreading checklist to make sure your essays or other written assignments are as clear and well-written as they can be before you turn them in or publish them.
-Make it as easy as possible for your readers to understand your thoughts!
+Use this revision and proofreading checklist to make sure your essays or other written assignments are as clear and well-written as possible before you turn them in.
+Make it easy for your readers to understand your thoughts!

 Read what you wrote out loud.
 (If possible also have a friend read it.)
 Listen and look for better ways to make your ideas clear.
 Ask yourself as you read each sentence and paragraph: